 “Cassandra!
 The second detonation: I need to know the results.
 Now.”

-“Yes Captain Percy… I’m hearing a lot of popping and crackling.
-Hold on…” She scanned the sonar.
-The soundscape was a confusing mess: massive churning bubbles of air rising towards the surface, creaking and cracking metal, rushing water …and distant screams of terror.
+“Yes, Captain Percy . . .
+I’m hearing a lot of popping and crackling.
+Hold on . . .”
+She scanned the sonar.
+The soundscape was a confusing mess: massive churning bubbles of air rising towards the surface, creaking and cracking metal, rushing water . . . and distant screams of terror.
 “Captain Percy: I’m almost certain the Grackle is finished.
-I’m hearing nothing but… but damage.”
+I’m hearing nothing but . . . but damage.”

 Percy grinned.
 “I can’t believe Hemi and Shakes pulled that off!
 One chance in five indeed.”
 She lit a cheroot.
 “Cassandra!
 Your top priority now is to find the Gnat again.”

 Before Cassandra could reply, the dial on the ship-to-ship unit lit up above Captain Percy’s Head.
-“Sylvia…”
+“Sylvia . . .”

 Percy’s eyes snapped up to the ship-to-ship.
 It was not the voice of Hemi or Shakes.

-“Sylvia… are you leaving me to die a second time?”
+“Sylvia . . . are you leaving me to die a second time?”
 The voice came riding on a background of wailing klaxons, creaking metal, and shouting men.

 Sylvia slowly reached a hand up to take the mic.
-She thumbed the transmitter. “…Owen? …But how?”
+She thumbed the transmitter. “. . .
+Owen? . . .
+But how?”

 “How?
 You mean: how am I still alive?
 You left me alive, remember?”
 The radio went silent for a few seconds, then the transmission resumed.
 “You knew I was alive.
 You heard me banging on the hull, I’m sure of it.
 You left me on the sail of the Prospect, and you dove out from under me—thinking there was no way I could survive.

 “And I would have died in that storm, just as you expected.
-Probably within a matter of minutes—except by sheer luck I washed aboard the deck of the Grackle. …Unlike you, they opened the hatch when they heard banging.”
+Probably within a matter of minutes—except by sheer luck I washed aboard the deck of the Grackle . . .
+Unlike you, they opened the hatch when they heard banging.”

 Percy could hear Owen breathing heavily into the mic.
 She squeezed the mic in her hand.
 “Owen, why didn’t you just say something?
 Why didn’t you raise us on the ship-to-ship earlier?
 We could have done something to get you off the Grackle.”